Skip to Content

 Main Factors: How Much Does Selenite Cost

 The four main factors of selenite value are color, transparency, sheen, and chatoyancy.
 White semi-transparent material without dark inclusions and a pleasant, evenly distributed sheen is the most valuable.
-Sometimes the glow can be strong enough to produce chatoyancy.
+Sometimes, the glow can be strong enough to produce chatoyancy.

 Color

 Selenite’s color range varies from snow-white to yellowish-orange, with the absolute prevalence of white species.
-Orangy colors are the results of iron oxides and clay impurities.
+Orangy colors are the result of iron oxides and clay impurities.
 Pay attention to the vivid green, purple, blue, pink, and yellow colors of selenite.
 This material is artificially dyed.

 Transparency